zacharygriffee/dagify/readme.md

 - **`addNode(node)` or `addNode(id, node)`**
   Adds a single node to the graph.
-  - When called with one argument, the node’s internally generated identifier (typically derived from a property like `id`) is used.
+  - When called with one argument, the node’s internally generated identifier is used.
-  - When called with two arguments, the first argument is treated as a custom identifier, and the provided node is associated with that key.
+  - When called with two arguments, the first argument is treated as a custom identifier and the provided node is associated with that key.

   **Examples:**
   ```js